Hives/airport-challenge-javascript/README.md

 ### Copy and pasting is not a good way to learn

 A corollary to the previous section.
 Copy and pasting code from StackOverflow without understanding it not a good way to learn, and may come back and bite you if the code doesn't do quite what you thought.
-This is a greater risk in an unfamiliar language.
+This is a greater risk in an unfamiliar language where there's more stuff you don't know.
 Where I found bits of code through googling I tried to investigate and understand exactly what they were doing before using them.

 ### Test errors are your friends

 I mentioned this before, but I think it deserves it's own subheading.
-My TDD test error messages took on a new dimension of helpfulness when working in a language I wasn't so familiar with.
+My TDD test error messages took on a new dimension of helpfulness when feeling my way in a language I wasn't familiar with.
 Googling the error messages often revealed bits of syntax I had misunderstood or guessed badly, quickly expanding my knowledge.
-I think the fact that I found myself quite comfortable with Jasmine helped here.